When to use 3D printing for touch readers

 Readily available 3D models (3D printing is NOT recommended)

-Notes about choosing to use 3D prints:
+Considerations when choosing to use 3D prints:

 • While materials for 3D printing are cheap, design and printing time can be lengthy.